saptarshibasu/aws-study/README.md

 * During the **AMI**-creation process, Amazon EC2 creates snapshots of your instance's root volume and any other EBS volumes attached to your instance.
 You're charged for the snapshots until you deregister the AMI and delete the snapshots
 * If any volumes attached to the instance are encrypted, the new **AMI** only launches successfully on instances that support Amazon EBS encryption
 * Encrypting during the CopyImage action applies only to Amazon EBS-backed **AMI**s.
 Because an instance store-backed AMI does not rely on snapshots, you cannot use copying to change its encryption status
+* AWS does not copy launch permissions, user-defined tags, or Amazon S3 bucket permissions from the source **AMI** to the new AMI
+* You can't copy an AMI that was obtained from the AWS Marketplace, regardless of whether you obtained it directly or it was shared with you.
+Instead, launch an EC2 instance using the AWS Marketplace AMI and then create an AMI from the instance
+* If you copy an **AMI** that has been shared with your account, you are the owner of the target AMI in your account.
+The owner of the source AMI remains unchanged
+* To copy an **AMI** that was shared with you from another account, the owner of the source AMI must grant you read permissions for the storage that backs the AMI, either the associated EBS snapshot (for an Amazon EBS-backed AMI) or an associated S3 bucket (for an instance store-backed AMI).
+If the shared AMI has encrypted snapshots, the owner must share the key or keys with you as well
+* If you specify encryption parameters while copying an AMI, you can encrypt or re-encrypt its backing snapshots
 * To coordinate Availability Zones across accounts, you must use the **AZ ID**, which is a unique and consistent identifier for an Availability Zone because us-east-1a AZ of one AWS account may not be same as us-east-1b of another AWS account
 * When an instance is terminated, Amazon Elastic Compute Cloud (Amazon EC2) uses the value of the **DeleteOnTermination** attribute for each attached EBS volume to determine whether to preserve or delete the volume when the instance is terminated
 * By default, the **DeleteOnTermination** attribute for the root volume of an instance is set to true, but it is set to false for all other volume types